Cinema 4D: Overview

 As of R21, only a single version of Cinema 4D is available.
 It replaces all previous variants, including BodyPaint 3D, and includes all features of the past 'Studio' variant.
 With R21, all binaries were unified.
 There is no technical difference between commercial, educational, or demo versions.
 The difference is now only in licensing.

 2014 saw the release of Cinema 4D Lite, which came packaged with Adobe After Effects Creative Cloud 2014.
 "Lite" acts as an introductory version, with many features withheld.
 This is part of a partnership between the two companies, where a Maxon-produced plug-in, called Cineware, allows any variant to create a seamless workflow with After Effects.
-The "Lite" variant is dependent on After Effects CC, needing the latter application running to launch, and is only sold as a package component included with AE CS through Adobe.
+The "Lite" variant is dependent on After Effects CC, needing the latter application running to launch, and is only sold as a package component included with After Effects CC through Adobe.

 Initially, Cinema 4D was developed for Amiga computers in the early 1990s, and the first three versions of the program were available exclusively for that platform.
 With v4, however, Maxon began to develop the application for Windows and Macintosh computers as well, citing the wish to reach a wider audience and the growing instability of the Amiga market following Commodore's bankruptcy.
+It was also released for BeOS.

 On Linux, Cinema 4D is available as a commandline rendering version.